-One of the other main reasons more than 30 million travelers a year flock there though is that it is relatively easy to fly to Mexico for a good price.
+One of the other main reasons that around 40 million travelers a year flock there though is that it is relatively easy to fly to Mexico for a good price for your vacation.
 Plus it keeps getting easier.
-A relaxation of rules this past year has led to more competition at key airports.
-With Southwest adding more and more options plus the Mexican airlines adding capacity, there are also extensive opportunities to go with an airline that doesn’t nickel and dime you for your vacation luggage.
+A relaxation of rules in recent years has led to more competition at key airports.
+With Southwest flying there plus the Mexican airlines adding capacity, there are also extensive opportunities to go with an airline that doesn’t nickel and dime you for your vacation luggage.
+(Or if you do face baggage charges, the fare difference will usually outweigh that.)

 Sure, you can find a flight on the usual suspects plus JetBlue, Frontier, and Spirit, but your best choice might be a Mexican airline.
-They’re getting to a point where there are more choices in that country than there are in the post-consolidation USA.
-You’ve long been able to get there on Aeromexico from some cities, but now there are more alternatives between the two countries.
+They’re getting to a point where there are more airline choices in that country than there are in the post-consolidation USA.
+You’ve long been able to get there on Aeromexico from some cities, but now there are more alternatives between the two countries for cheap trips to Mexico.

 Despite all that, they often have the best value you’ll find from the right U.S. airports, like that sub-$100 flight from Miami to Mexico City you see at the top of this post.
 That’s worth doing for a long weekend!
-They fly from 10 U.S. airports, including Orlando, the most recent addition.
+I can often find flights less than $150 (no checked bag) from my Guanajuato home to the USA.
+They fly from 10 U.S. airports, including Orlando.
 They also have good rates within Mexico.
 I once flew them with my family from Mexico City to Puerto Escondido.
 The flights came out to be about $20 each more than the very long bus ride would have been.

 It doesn’t end there either.
 Interjet also flies to Costa Rica, Cuba, Guatemala, Colombia, and Peru.
 You could in theory go from New York City to South America on this airline—probably for less than you’d spend on any of the less pleasant big 3 U.S. options.